 Why Do We Prefer Sand Instead Of Water?

-When filling a basketball base, sand is preferred over water for several reasons.
+Sand is preferred over water when filling a basketball base for several reasons.
 Firstly, sand is denser and heavier than water, which makes it more effective in stabilizing the hoop.
 This means a base filled with sand will be more stable and less likely to tip over during intense play or windy weather conditions.

 Secondly, sand is less likely to freeze in cold temperatures than water, which can cause the base to crack or even burst.
 This is particularly important for those who live in colder climates and plan to use their basketball hoop year-round.